opencog/atomspace/opencog/matrix/README.md

 This code is written in scheme.
 I know some of you want to use python instead, while others would prefer C++.
-More generally, it would proably be useful to set things up so that external, third-party software systems (such as scipy or Gnu Octave or tensorflow) could be used to perform the analysis.
+More generally, it would probably be useful to set things up so that external, third-party software systems (such as scipy or Gnu Octave or tensorflow) could be used to perform the analysis.
 Now that you've got the general idea... you can go do this!